Operation Ruben: Operation

-Criticism
+Reactions and aftermath

-At least 30 people, all of whom are ethnic Bosniaks, were taken into custody by Republika Srpska police for suspected weapons smuggling.
-The mayor of Srebrenica called the operation a "form of repression" against Bosnian Muslims in Republika Srpska.
+The mayor of Srebrenica, Ćamil Duraković, called the operation a "form of repression" against Bosnian Muslims in Republika Srpska.

-Bakir Izetbegović, incumbent Bosniak member of the Presidency of Bosnia and Herzegovina heavily criticised the Republika Srpska police for the operation, saying that they were proceeding to "unnecessary" detentions: "They are acting excessively.
-Police have seriously crossed the line."
-Izetbegović also said that the RS Serb police have "overstepped their authority".
+Bakir Izetbegović, incumbent Bosniak member of the Presidency of Bosnia and Herzegovina, heavily criticised the Republika Srpska's authorities for the operation, whom he accused of reacting "excessively" and "mostly unnecessarily" arresting people.
+Izetbegović also said that the RS Serb police have "exceeded the measure in many things, and have stepped out of their own competencies, because the fight against terrorism is not a matter for the police, but for security services at the state level."

 Nermin Nikšić said that the terrorist attack on the police station in Zvornik was being used as justification for the persecution of Bosniak returnees in the Republika Srpska.
 He added: "It is scandalous that 20 years after the war, those in power in Republika Srpska act as in the time when Radovan Karadžić criminally created this entity.
 We in the SDP believe the actions of the Republika Srpska police directly violate the Dayton Peace Agreement, which guarantees free return of all people in the pre-war places of residence."
+Bosniak MP Sadik Ahmetović stated: "This has turned into a hunt for all Bosniak returnees in Republika Srpska.
+This immediately has to stop because a selective approach can endanger peace in Bosnia and Herzegovina."

-The Mayor of Srebrenica Ćamil Duraković said that the Serb police stormed the homes of Bosniaks who returned after the war to homes they were expelled from in the war, and carried out arrests without explanation.
-He called it a "form of repression."
+The suspects were charged with terrorism, as well as illegal production and trafficking of weapons or explosives.
+After their interviews by the authorities, 30 of the suspects were released from custody, while 2 remained in custody for a month.
+The Special Prosecutor's Office of Republika Srpska on 11 May 2016 stopped the investigation related to the charge of terrorism against all suspects.